Dev Guide

 App description

 Ecommerce clients have successfully integrated their online stores with ODP.
-However, some also have offline stores that they wish to integrate as well.
-These clients push their offline store data and order info to an Azure storage account.
+However, some also have offline stores that they want to integrate.
+These clients push their offline store data and order information to an Azure storage account.

-In this quickstart guide, the objective is to write an OCP app that pulls this data from Azure and writes it to ODP.
+This quickstart guide shows how to write an OCP app that pulls this data from Azure and writes it to ODP.

-Orders will be pushed individually as JSON files, which contain the following order, customer, and offline store details:
+Orders are pushed individually as JSON files that contain the following details for order, customer, and offline store:

 • order_id – string